Code-Institute-Submissions/AdventureCall/testing/testing.md

 | Restart message appeared on question 5 even when player has correct item | removed add states except for those required.
 Added extra steps so that next step gave restart option.
 | Previous States showing when new game starts. | Console logged 'items' in pickedAnswer function to find scope and reset items to {} when player has to go back to the first question.
 | Name check function form welcome screen wasn't working. | Re-wrote function.  suspect syntax error initally.
+| When enter key is pressed on welcome screen the game doesn't move to the next screen | Added event lister for enter to run the function to move the game on to the next stage when enter is ----------